-Management expects revenues in fiscal 2011 to remain in line with fiscal year 2010.
-Expectations are for product mix and margins to remain favorable for fiscal year 2011.
-During fiscal 2010 new orders received by the Company were approximately \$21 million.
-The order backlog of approximately \$31 million at June 30, 2010 gives the Company a solid base of future sales.
-It is presently anticipated that a minimum of \$25 million of orders comprising the June 30, 2010 backlog will be filled during the fiscal year ending June 30, 2011.
-The minimum of \$25 million does not include any shipments, which may be made against orders subsequently received during the fiscal year ending June 30, 2011.
+Management expects revenues in fiscal 2012 to increase approximately 5% over fiscal year 2011.
+Expectations are for product mix and margins to remain favorable for fiscal year 2012.
+During fiscal 2011 new orders received by the Company were approximately \$37.2 million.
+The order backlog of approximately \$38.7 million at June 30, 2011 gives the Company a solid base of future sales.
+It is presently anticipated that a minimum of \$30 million of orders comprising the June 30, 2011 backlog will be filled during the fiscal year ending June 30, 2012.
+The minimum of \$30 million does not include any shipments, which may be made against orders subsequently received during the fiscal year ending June 30, 2012.
+See discussions below for further detail on the customer mix included in the backlog.